CDRT/mk_docs/docs/ref/bios/settings/thinkpad/power.md

 1.	**Automatic** - Default.
 2. Disabled

+!!! info ""
-!>  Normally, it is not necessary to change this setting.
+     Normally, it is not necessary to change this setting.

 | WMI Setting name | Values | Locked by SVP | AMD/Intel |
    |:---|:---|:---|:---|